loic-sharma/Laravel-Profiler/readme.md

 ## Displaying Profiler

 There are several ways you can load Profiler onto your site.
-You can simply load Profiler through a view:
+For example you can simply use a view:

 ```php
 echo View::make('profiler::display');
 ```

-If you want, you can simply nest the view within your own.
+Of course, you can just nest the view if you want.
 Or, you can simply use the profiler filter:

 ```php
 public function __construct()